belav/csharpier/.github/ISSUE_TEMPLATE/extension--rider--vs--vscode-.md

 BEFORE SUBMITTING AN ISSUE:

+Option requests are out of scope for CSharpier, they will be closed without discussion.

 See [Editor Troubleshooting](https://csharpier.com/docs/EditorsTroubleshooting) for how to view logs and troubleshoot some issues with csharpier not installing/running.

 Note that the extension is versioned separately from CSharpier.
 It is designed to work with any version of CSharpier.